-From a young age, we’re taught the sounds that animals make, yet mystery shrouds the sounds that animals hear.
-And, in the case of those critters that have no ears to speak of, how it is they can hear any sound at all.
+From a young age we’re taught the sounds that animals make, yet mystery shrouds the sounds that animals hear.
+In the case of those critters that have no ears to speak of, how is it they can hear any sound at all?
 Research shows that, no matter how marvellous the human ear, our sense of hearing is far surpassed by many in the animal kingdom.
-So here’s a look at some of the outstanding auditory capabilities of those with feather, fur, or fins.
+So here’s a look at some of the outstanding auditory capabilities of those with feathers, fur or fins.

 When someone has bad eyesight, we declare them ‘blind as a bat,’ and for good reason too.
 But what bats lack in vision, they make up for in hearing.

 Using a technique called echolocation, bats are able to navigate their way around and detect and hunt down prey.
 Echolocation is a process of emitting ultrasonic squeaks whilst in flight, then measuring the time it takes the sound vibration to hit a nearby surface and bounce back.
 This allows the bat to understand the lay of the land and the location of its next meal.

 Interestingly, dolphins also use squeaking and echolocation to hear underwater.
 They don’t have external ears, but scientists believe the bounce back of sound vibration strikes their lower jawbone, which then conducts sound to the middle ear.

 While our ears are great for hearing and propping up sunglasses, they don’t do much else beyond that.
 We’re hard pressed even making them wiggle.
 Elephant ears, on the other hand, now they’re a feat of nature.